ryancarneyy/basic_training/README.md

 - If all of these steps work and you have a working React website, congrats!
 I am excited to start you guys on your web development mission!
-- We will be using this code as an example for your first lesson, so feel free to skim over it in order to get somewhat familiar!
+- We will be using this default create-react-app code as an example for your first lesson, so feel free to skim over it in order to get somewhat familiar!
 - Also, within this github repository, I have attached my actual example code that I will be showing you guys!
 Check it out if you wish, but we will also be going over it and how it all works in class.